 The general tipping rules in Turkey are you should only tip when you have received a service, and so giving a little extra as gratuities in salons and spas is more to be expected.

 Tipping in Train Stations/Airports and Bus Drivers

 When getting the dolmus minibus or a long distance bus in Turkey, the driver does not expect a tip.
 If they have done something special to care for your luggage (an unlikely scenario) then you may want to offer a little something.

 There are no scenarios in which you would need to tip at the airport or at train stations.

 If you ever find yourself hitching hiking, from our experience we found the local Turks won’t accept any money.
 They will pick you up out of the kindness of their hearts, but it’s always polite to offer something.

 Tours ANd Tour Guides

-There is only really one area where tipping is expected, rather than appreciated, and that’s on guided tours.
+There is only really one area where tipping is expected in Turkey, rather than appreciated, and that’s on guided tours.
 If you have booked an organized tour that comes with a guide, then most guides will expect a small tip at the end of the experience from each of the tourists on the tour.

 Of course, like always, the amount you give is dependent on the quality of the service.
 Usually, $10 USD per person, per day, is a good base to start with tours.